Beer City USA

 Urban Orchard Cidery Co.
 (210 Haywood Rd., West Asheville, 828-774-5151, www.urbanorchardcider.com) offers three flagship hard apple ciders on tap with a rotating selection of seasonal batches.
 All Urban Orchard Ciders are naturally gluten-free.
 Its taproom is open Mon.
 2–10, Tue.–Thu.
 2–11, Fri.–Sat. noon-midnight and Sun. noon-10.
 (Hey, couldn't you make the hours a little more complicated?)

 Wedge Brewing Co.
-(125B Roberts St., River Arts District, 828-279-6393; www.wedgebrewing.com) brews artisan beers in the River Arts District.
+(125B Roberts St., and 5 Foundy St., River Arts District, 828-279-6393; www.wedgebrewing.com) brews artisan beers in the River Arts District.
 In good weather, you can join the crowds in a picnic area outside, where there are also food trucks.
 Movies are sometimes shown outside under the stars.
+In 2017, Wedge opened a second location in the RAD next to the new location of 12 Bones.

 Zebulon Artisan Ales (8 Merchants Alley, Weaverville) opened in February 2016.
 It is a limited production microbrewery that initially is open only two days a week, Friday and Saturday 1-6, for takeout sales only.
 Owner Mike Karnowski is starting with two bottled beers.
 One is a traditional European farmhouse saison and the second is a smoked stout made with coffee from Mountain Air Rosters.